when the silence slaps,

 November 2022

-We went to see Lucia Cadotsch and Peter Eldh.
-Like we always did,
+We went to see Lucia and Petter.

 The second aim is to expose the numb and inaudible year I lived through.
-It’s impossible to pinpoint the accident to just the moment of impact, it lasted for +/- ten months.
+It’s impossible to pinpoint the accident to just the moment of impact; it lasted for +/- ten months.
 I was too confused and preoccupied with processing what had happened, while simultaneously questioning who and where I was.
 There was no headspace available to reflect or comprehend what had truly happened.
 Taking a year after that year of confusion and anger to reflect, digest, and adapt to the outside world seemed necessary.

-What started as research into the pre-slap I gradually transitioned into a phase of getting to know my surroundings and myself.
+What started as research into the pre-slap, I gradually transitioned into a phase of getting to know my surroundings and myself.
 Eventually, this led me back to my laptop, its tools, and creative possibilities.
-During the process of working I developed isolating the essence from the analog images I had taken before and after the accident later turned into an unexpected form of therapy.
+During the process of working, I developed isolating the essence from the analog images I had taken before and after the accident later turned into an unexpected form of therapy.
 As a result, I allowed myself to step back and view the occurrences from an abstract perspective.
 This distance made it possible for me to reflect on and digest the absurdity of it all.

-In hindsight, I realized that the work process itself added an entirely new layer to the project though never by intention.
+In hindsight, I realized that the work process itself added an entirely new layer to the project, though never by intention.